what is real?

 The picture shows a model of silicon dioxide molecules (SiO2), which are the main components of a grain of sand.
 We have no means of taking pictures of these structures, they are way beyond the range of electronic microscopes.
 But from experiments we know, that the infinitesimal structure should look somehow like this.
 The light green balls represent the silicon atoms, each one being connected with two of the smaller dark green oxygen atoms.

-You may see now, how easy it is to feel superior or inferior just by comparing the size of your body-mind-system to atoms or to stars.
+You may see now, how easy it is to feel superior or inferior just by choosing to compare the size of your body-mind-system to atoms or to stars.

-But in our day to day life we don't see galaxies or atoms, instead we only have to deal with a range of medium sized phenomena ranging in most cases from a grain of sand to our sun, which affect our practical lives.
+But in our day to day life we don't need to deal with galaxies or atoms (unless you are an astronaut or a nuclear physicist), instead we only have to deal with a range of medium sized phenomena ranging in most cases from a grain of sand to our sun, the area in which our practical lives are taking place.
 If it wouldn't be so, life would be impossible.
-We can't be simultaneously aware of the macrocosm, where a black hole might be gobbling up a whole galaxy millions of light years away, or of the microcosm, where countless physical processes are going on almost unnoticed in our body, while we sleep or work. .
-The limitation of perception is necessary for the functioning of our body-mind-system.
-We are living in a small corridor between the very small and the very big and only in this range sentient beings are ocurring.
-The limits, which are defining for our range of perception, are changing constantly and are different for each being.
-There is no objective reality.
-Every phenomenon is relative.
-Yet mind tends to draw conclusions from experiences within its limited horizon and takes them as permanently valid for the whole universe.
+We can't be simultaneously aware of whole the macrocosm, where a black hole might be gobbling up a whole galaxy millions of light years away, and of the microcosm in our body, where zillions of particles are madly dancing around almost unnoticed, while we are trying to get our jobs done here.